-Lucky for you, this is the year of VR.
-Oculus Rift, HTC Vive and PlayStation VR have been on the store shelves for quite some time now, and Valve Index has just hit the streets, bringing virtual reality out of the realm of '90s cyberpunk fantasies and into our homes.
-And, more and more of the best gaming PCs and the best gaming laptops are VR ready.
+Explore virtual worlds in their highest fidelity with the best VR laptops.
+With Oculus Rift, HTC Vive and PlayStation VR on the store shelves for quite some time now, and Valve Index joining them, bringing virtual reality out of the realm of '90s cyberpunk fantasies and into our homes is easier than ever.

 One of the most impressive Nvidia Max-Q gaming laptops we’ve tested to date, the MSI GS65 Stealth tops our list as it outclasses most of its rivals as far as performance, looking good and classy doing so with its thin and sleek chassis.
 Of course, it’s VR ready as well, topping our list of the best VR laptops in 2019.
 It’s not faultless – the audio could be better, as could its heat management – but it more than makes up for those in power and aesthetic.